Common Wasp (Vespula vulgaris)

 The queen wasp emerges from winter hibernation in the spring and goes in search of food and a place to build her new nest.

 These Wasps like to nest in hollows such as those in trees, walls, buildings or in the terrain itself, including those created by rodents and other similar mammals.
+This is a behaviour shared with the German wasp (Vespula germanica).

 Many homes now have bike sheds and other smaller storage units in the garden that also prove particularly good locations for these wasps to nest.